FabianGosebrink/offering-solutions-html/homepage/content/blog/2017-07-19-angular-2-new-http-interface-with-interceptors.md

 ## Headers

-To apply headers we can simply add another parameter to the get function passing an object with a headers property.
+To apply headers we can add another parameter to the get function passing an object with a headers property.

 So